The Principles of Planning and Implementing Microservices

 Another important aspect of designing a microservices solution is how and where to save data into the repositories.
 In a microservice architecture, databases should be private; otherwise, the services will be coupled to a common resource.

-Instead of sharing a database between services, it can be split into the relevant microservices, based on their domain; this approach is more complex compared to the monolithic solution.
+Instead of sharing a database between services, it can be split into the relevant microservices, based on their domain; this approach is more complex than the monolithic solution.
 In the monolithic application, transactions are ACID compliant: Atomic, Consistent, Isolated, and Durable.
 A transaction is either succeeded or not, keeps the defined constraints, data is visible immediately after the commit operation, and the data is available once the transaction is completed.

 In the microservice realm, ACID concepts cannot exist.
 One alternative is to implement a distributed transactions mechanism, but it is hard to develop and maintain.
 Thus, although it seems an obvious solution, it is better not to start with a distributed transactions pattern as the first choice; there is another way.

-At this article, the last aspect of planning is allocating adequate resources for our solution.
+In this article, the last aspect of planning is allocating adequate resources for our solution.
 The flexibility of scaling-out has its toll while planning the underlying hardware of a microservices-based application.
 We need to gauge the required hardware to supply a varying demand.

 3. Microservices Implementation